 Some key considerations in deciding the right plastic resin to use for your injection molding project include:

-- Will your product be exposed to temperature variation?
+- Will your plastic product be exposed to temperature variation?

-- Will the product be disposable or be used over a long life?
+- Will your plastic product be disposable or be used over a long life?

-- What are color requirements or aesthetic requirements such as a high gloss finish?
+- Is your plastic part more functional or aesthetic requirements such as a high gloss finish?

-- Does the product need to be more flexible or more rigid?
+- Does the plastic product need to be more flexible or more rigid?

 - Is the part functional or strictly aesthetic?

-- Will the part be required to withstand a specific mechanical or physical load?
+- Will the plastic part be required to withstand a specific mechanical or physical load?

 Let’s review each of these factors.

-1. Will your product be exposed to temperature variation?
+1. Will your plastic product be exposed to temperature variation?

 There are a few reasons that temperature variation will come into play in impact your resin selection, largely tied to the environment your part will be used in and the purpose that it will fulfill.